mattwarren/mattwarren.github.io/_posts/2016-10-26-How-does-the-fixed-keyword-work.md

 So that's it, simple really!!

-All the main parts of the .NET runtime do their bit and we get to use a handy feature that lets us drop-down are perform some bare-metal coding!!
+All the main parts of the .NET runtime do their bit and we get to use a handy feature that lets us drop-down and perform some bare-metal coding!!

 Discuss this post in [/r/programming](https://www.reddit.com/r/programming/comments/59qa94/how_does_the_c_fixed_keyword_work/)